-Student Lockers: Daytime lockers are available for students' use in room 221A in University Hall.
+Student Lockers: Daytime lockers are available for students' use in the research lab space on the second floor of Smith-Wright and in room 221A in University Hall.
 They are to be used on a first come, first served basis.
 Students must supply their own lock.